Welcome to the Wonston Parish Council Website

 The lowest rung on the local government ladder is the voluntary Parish Council which strives to represent the views of the community to the higher authorities at District and County level, and even on occasion to Central Government level along with other like minded parishes.
 Particularly in the planning field, the Council tries to ensure that planned new housing and conversion work maintains the traditional values which village communities cherish.
 The Council also actively encourages the various public authorities to do their jobs in maintaining and repairing roads, drainage, communication and the like.
 In fact, the Council takes an interest in almost every facet of village life.

-The Chairman of the Wonston Parish Council is Iain Henderson.
-The other Councillors are, John Holt, Lorna Close-Brooks, Duncan Traill, Lucy Dowson, John Polak & Nick Thuilliez.
-The Council normally meets on the first Wednesday of each month (except August) in the Victoria Hall, Sutton Scotney, starting at 7.30pm.
+The Chairman of the Wonston Parish Council is Lucy Dowson.
+The other Councillors are Chris Whitehouse & Andrew Wheeler.
+The Council normally meets on the second Wednesday of each month (except August) in the Victoria Hall, Sutton Scotney, starting at 7.30pm.
 Parishioners are most welcome to attend these meetings, and are especially encouraged to attend the Annual Parish Meeting.

-parish should be open to all interested parishioners and there is indeed a
+behalf of the parish should be open to all interested parishioners and there is

-accounts for the year ended 31st March, 2012 may be seen by arrangement with the
+accounts for the years to 31st March, 2014 may be seen by arrangement with the